Table of Contents

 Regardless, you should expect transparency and visibility into any fulfilment company’s performance.

 Managing your inventory efficiently and cost-effectively is critical for any ecommerce business.
 Though ‘warehouse’ and ‘fulfilment centre’ are often used interchangeably, the need for simple warehouse space to store inventory is different than the need for complete fulfilment logistics services.

 Such differences come down to the type of company you work with: A warehousing company that can help store large quantities of inventory over a long period of time, or a fulfilment company that can quickly ship orders out to your customers from their fulfilment centre(s).

-Learn more about fulfilment centres
+Learn more about fulfilment centers

 If you’re in need of a fulfilment centre in any of the largest US cities, check out ShipBob.
 We are a fulfilment company that picks, packs, and ships customer orders for ecommerce businesses.
-Our technology integrates directly with the leading ecommerce platforms to automatically send orders from your online store to our fulfilment centres.
+Our technology integrates directly with the leading ecommerce platforms to automatically send orders from your online store to our fulfilment centers.
 To learn more about ShipBob, request a pricing quote and speak with a fulfilment expert at the link below.